What is Ibuprofen?

 • Confusion

-• Although this drug passes into breast milk, it is unlikely to cause harm to a nursing baby.
-Before you start breastfeeding, talk to your doctor.
+• Ibuprofen passes into breast milk but is unlikely to harm a nursing baby.
+Consult your doctor before breastfeeding.

 Interactions